 My Academic Credentials

 I am a seminary professor at Candler School of Theology, Emory University.
-(My formal title is Assistant Professor of Wesley & Methodist Studies.)
+(My formal title is Associate Professor of Wesley & Methodist Studies.)

 I have degrees from the University of Oklahoma (BA), Wesley Theological Seminary (MDiv), and Southern Methodist University (PhD).